 A stroke is a brain attack.
-It happens when the blood supply is cut off, which stops oxygen being delivered to the brain.
+It happens when the blood supply is cut off, which stops oxygen from being delivered to the brain.
 Strokes can be caused by a blockage of or bleeding in the blood vessels carrying blood to the brain.

-A healthy heart and system of blood vessels are vital to prevent and recover from stroke.
-For over 10 years, we’ve joined forces in research with the BHF, a charity which funds research into heart and circulatory diseases.
+A healthy heart and system of blood vessels are vital to prevent and recover from a stroke.
+For over 10 years, we’ve joined forces in research with the BHF, a charity that funds research into heart and circulatory diseases.
 We’ve worked with them to learn more about problems with the body’s blood vessel system, and how they’re linked to stroke and other conditions that affect the brain.